 Worldwide insurance and reinsurance market conditions historically have been competitive.
-Generally, there was ample insurance and reinsurance capacity relative to demand, as well as additional capital from the capital markets through insurance linked financial instruments.
+Generally, there is ample insurance and reinsurance capacity relative to demand, as well as additional capital from the capital markets through insurance linked financial instruments.
 These financial instruments such as side cars, catastrophe bonds and collateralized reinsurance funds, provided capital markets with access to insurance and reinsurance risk exposure.
-The capital markets demand for these products was being primarily driven by a low interest environment and the desire to achieve greater risk diversification and potentially higher returns on their investments.
-This increased competition was generally having a negative impact on rates, terms and conditions; however, the impact varies widely by market and coverage.
+The capital markets demand for these products is primarily driven by the desire to achieve greater risk diversification and potentially higher returns on their investments.
+This competition generally has a negative impact on rates, terms and conditions; however, the impact varies widely by market and coverage.
+Based on recent competitive behaviors in the insurance and reinsurance industry, natural catastrophe events and the macroeconomic backdrop, there has been some dislocation in the market which we expect to have a positive impact on rates and terms and conditions, generally, though local market specificities can vary.